Vikings praise police for peaceful ending to Griffen crisis

 Griffen was never arrested or suspected of committing any crimes, but he underwent a mental health evaluation.
 He then went on a team-supported leave, returning later in the season and finishing with 5½ sacks in 11 games.
 In an interview two years later with the NFL Network, Griffen said he spent the last three months of that 2018 season living in a sober house.

-Fresh off two straight wins that put the Vikings in control of a playoff spot, the mood was somber as the team practiced on Wednesday.
-Running back Dalvin Cook and defensive tackle Sheldon Richardson both said they’d tried to reach Griffen on his phone but had not heard back from him.
+Fresh off two straight wins that put the Vikings in control of a playoff spot, the mood was somber at the team facility.
+Running back Dalvin Cook and defensive tackle Sheldon Richardson both said they’d tried to reach Griffen on his phone, but had not heard back from him when they addressed reporters before practice.

 “We’re just trying to make sure he’s OK,” Cook said.
 “That’s our brother first, and we want to make sure his family is OK and make sure he gets the proper treatment and love that he needs to get through the time that he’s going through right now.”